LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SARS-CoV-2-in-Africa.md

 - to be displayed
 - in the left panel

+.

-##[Dashboard representation of San Joaquin County SARS-CoV-2 cases for the past 3 months]
+#[Dashboard representation of San Joaquin County SARS-CoV-2 cases for the past 3 months]

 <img src="https://github.com/LSchulz2022/nextstrain-narratives-demo/blob/main/figures/SARS-CoV-2_Dashboard_LHJ%20(1).pdf" alt="" width="100%" />